MNDKLR/Port-Scanner-Python-Script/README.md

 <h2>Description</h2>
 <br> This Project was designed In order to demonstrate the practical applications of a Python-based script with the capability of carrying out network reconnaissance.
 The program is capable of taking a user-specified host IP address for the purposes of a scan in order to identify potentially vulnerable ports and by extension the services operating on them.
 The program is also capable of taking a list of host addresses from an input .txt file and performing a subsequent scan on each listed address therein, thus automating the scanning process.
 The program is also capable of scanning ports in a range decided entirely by the user for example port 1 to port 1000. </br>

 <h2>IMPORTANT NOTE:</h2>
-<b>In regards to covert network recconaissance it is likely that this program is easily picked up by an IDS .
+<b>In regards to covert network reconnaissance it is likely that this program is easily picked up by an IDS .
 This is due to the methods used to conduct the port scans which are not stealthy by any means and therefore in absolutely no circumstance should this script be used for real reconnaissance which I hope goes without saying as there are potentially hundreds of tools that do a much better job :).
 This code is strictly a bit of educational fun.</b>

 <h2>Typical Usage Instructions:</h2>
 Located at the bottom of the readme is a screenshot of the working script just after being ran which includes the detailed usage instructions.